Maitevdnoort/Internship-NIOO-epiGBS2/README.md

 - Function: This script makes ggplots about the retained reads for library 1 and 2.
 Watson and crick are here together.
 This is also showed per sample
 - use in report
+## - Retained_barcodes_combined_samplenames_min22.R
+- Author: Maite van den Noort
+- Date: 14-01-2021
+- Function: This script makes ggplots about the retained reads for library 1 and 2.
+Watson and crick are here together.
+This is also showed per sample but without sample 22
+- use in report
+## - Retained_barcodes_lollipop_min22.R
+- Author: Maite van den Noort
+- Date: 14-01-2021
+- Function: This script makes a lollipop plot about the retained reads.
+Watson and crick are here together.
+The samplenames are on y-as with the two librarys in the plot. but without sample 22
+- use in report